eth-fabric/signal-boost/README.md

 - **SignalBoostTaiko.sol**: Taiko-specific implementation that uses Taiko's `SignalService` for cross-chain messaging.
 - **SignalBoostOpStack.sol**: OP Stack-specific implementation that uses Optimism's `CrossDomainMessenger` for cross-chain messaging.

+### Disclaimer
+This project is not audited and is not ready for production use.
+Please see Terms of Use (https://github.com/Commit-Boost/commit-boost-client/blob/main/TERMS-OF-USE.md) for more details.